 It is well evidenced that the concentration of expertise in specialised centres and knowledge sharing between centres can contribute to better outcomes, improved patient satisfaction and access to research for rare diseases.
-In line with this vision, TJBCM aims to recognise and congratulate centres that offer a high standard of care by awarding them the Tessa Jowell Centre of Excellence designation.
-Equally, we want to support centres who may not be quite ready for designation to develop their services, by providing essential feedback on how to make enhancements across their service and providing a knowledge-sharing platform.
+In line with this vision, TJBCM recognises and congratulates centres that offer a high standard of care by awarding them the Tessa Jowell Centre of Excellence designation.
+Equally, we support centres who may not be quite ready for designation to develop their services, by providing essential feedback on how to make enhancements across their service and providing a knowledge-sharing platform.

-For UK neuro-centres, designation as a Tessa Jowell Centre of Excellence will serve as a national recognition of their staff going above and beyond.
-For patients, getting treatment in a designated centre will mean that they can be confident that they receive the highest standard of care under the NHS.
+For UK neuro-centres, designation as a Tessa Jowell Centre of Excellence serves as a national recognition of their staff going above and beyond.
+For patients, getting treatment in a designated centre means that they can be confident that they receive the highest standard of care under the NHS.
 Our aim is to enable and encourage as many centres as possible to achieve ‘Centre of Excellence’ designation so that we collectively raise the bar and set an example across the cancer community on how we can lead in the treatment of rare cancers.